cypherglassdotcom/glass/README.md

 ## Setup

 1 - Setup bpwatcher to run every X minutes as a cronjob.
-2 - Build backend and serve with pm2
+2 - Build backend and serve with pm2.
-3 - Build the frontend and serve it in your static webserver
+3 - Build the frontend and serve it in your static webserver.

 ### Backend Setup